PO Box 2453

 1966 Nova Chevy.
 All stock including 230" 6-cylinder engine & power glide transmission, much of the paint is still original.

 1966 Chevy Chevelle Malibu in Aqua Marine Blue Metallic, Engine Crate LS9 with Sanderson shorty ceramic coated headers, Edelbrock 750 carburetor with polished aluminum Edelbrock intake manifold.
-Also Billet Specialties Zoop hose ends, lots of chrome.
+Also, Billet Specialties Zoop hose ends, lots of chrome.
 Transmission is Turbo 350 with shift kit & B&M trans cooler.
 Suspension 2” dropped spindles with CPP front disc brakes, stock rear end with chrome cover, wheels 17”X7” Front, 18”X8 Rear, chrome Foose Legends rims.
 Exhaust Dual Cat Back H Crossover by CGS Motorsports with Flowmaster mufflers.
 All black seats & carpet and vintage air and retro sound system with Bluetooth.
-Debbie has been in CAL-RODS nearly since the beginning of the club re-start in the 2000s.
-She's been involved in the restoration of 28 different cars in 41 years with her late husband Richard.
-She's a real hot rod girl.
-Some people say she has 40 wt. oil running through her veins.
-Debbie’s beautiful Chevelle is a daily driver.
+The beautiful Chevelle is a daily driver.
 It’s been driven to many out of the area car shows.

 Dennis and Darlene King